Nations Play the Long Game in Antarctic Resources | INN

 Nations Play the Long Game in Antarctic Resources

-Antarctica’s mineral resources are currently locked up under ice, and under international protocols, but that could change.
+Antarctica’s mineral resources are currently locked up under ice — and under international protocols — but experts say that could change.

-Antarctica’s mineral wealth is for the most part, underneath hundreds of metres of ice, but more countries around the world are taking a closer look at the future potential of the frozen continent.
+Antarctic resources are for the most part, underneath hundreds of meters of ice, but more countries around the world are taking a closer look at the future potential of the frozen continent.

 In a presentation on “military opportunities” given by a member of the Australian Defense Force, the mineral wealth of the continent was singled out as a major motivator behind strategic competition between nations jockeying for influence and power on the continent, which is locked up under the Madrid Protocol or the Protocol on Environmental Protection to the Antarctic Treaty.